Turkey: Overview & Impact

 - 2017: Refugee Business Directory Press Release

 Building Markets is uniquely positioned to support the growth of refugee-led businesses in Turkey.
-Since 2016, the organization has developed an extensive network of Syrian small and medium-sized enterprises (SMEs), published ground-breaking research that has brought visibility to their operations and economic contributions, and designed tailored services to facilitate their access to new opportunities.
+The organization has developed an extensive network of Syrian small and medium-sized enterprises (SMEs), published ground-breaking research that has brought visibility to their operations and economic contributions, and designed tailored services to facilitate their access to new opportunities.
 Building Markets works closely with local partners to implement its programs, including Turkish businesses.

 Bringing Visibility to Local Firms